Seeing Death Before it Happened

 As Will stepped out into the open air, he quickly fell in line behind Steve, who had marched out at a quick pace through the winding network of trenches.

+However, the further on they went, the more uneasy Will felt.
 Time and time again, he spoke to his brother, prodding him with questions that went completely unacknowledged.

-Steve only faced forward, never once turning to answer Will as he marched on with a strangely unnatural rigidity.
+Steve only faced forward, never once turning to answer Will. as he marched on with a strangely unnatural rigidity.

 After quite some time of following his brother through the trenches, Will saw Steve round a corner mere steps ahead.